Jump to: Our Mission / Our Partners & Supporters / Annual Report & Financial Statements

 Founders of Save the Golden Lion Tamarin in 2005: L to R Benjamin Beck, Devra Kleiman, James Dietz, Lou Ann Dietz, and Inês Castro (not in the photo)

 Save the Golden Lion Tamarin is incorporated as a non-profit corporation in the state of Iowa and registered in the state of Maryland as a charitable organization.
 We are a lean all-volunteer organization that functions virtually, with a mailing address at the Silver Spring, Maryland home of its treasurer.
-The work is accomplished at the homes and offices of the twelve board members and other volunteers.
+The work is accomplished at the homes and offices of the eleven board members and other volunteers.

 International Recognition